Here are the answers to some of the questions about Limmud Festival that people have been asking, and more info on how you can get involved.

 What is a PIF & a SIF?

 The Session Information Form (SIF) is the outline of your session submission itself.
+This information will be how your session is listed in the programme and how participants will know what to expect from your session.

 Families at Festival